 For historic sites Wales excels, there are more castles per capita than any other country in Europe, with the largest Norman Keep at Caerphilly, the beautiful fairy tale folly, Castle Coch outside Cardiff and the grand majesty of Caernarfon Castle.
 The ancient roots of the country are also preserved with the largest Roman amphitheatre outside Italy to be found at Caerleon and the recreated hill fort of Henllys in Pembrokeshire.

 Cardiff and Swansea are both entertainment hubs, packed with bars, pubs and world cuisine, from Dirty Dots Chip Bar in Cardiff’s Caroline Street to the gastronomic delights of the Walnut Tree in Abergavenny.
 Welsh dishes are also widely available.
 Rarebit, lava bread, bara brith and a pint of Brains SA all there to temp your taste buds.
 Those whose tastes extend to the exotic can sample Thai, Japanese, Mexican and French along with some excellent examples of the ubiquitous Italian, Indian and Chinese establishments.

 Wales’ religious sites are also well represented; with St David’s Monastery, Tintern Abbey and Strata Florida fine examples of secular tourism.
-From the austere tabernacles of the Valleys Baptists to the historic cathedrals around the country and the perfect calm of the Bardsey Island monks, where Wales spiritual well being is kept in tact.
+From the austere tabernacles of the Valleys Baptists to the historic cathedrals around the country and the perfect calm of the Bardsey Island monks, where Wales spiritual well being is kept intact.

 The cultural events of the Eisteddfod at Llangollen, Brecon Jazz festival and the Cardiff Singer of the World competition are well known internationally, as is Ross-on-Wye, the little market town in Mid Wales famous for its bookshops and literary festival.
-Sporting aficionados cannot help but be moved by the power and passion of a rugby match when watched in the Millennium Stadium or the pageantry at the crowning of the Bard at the Urdd arts and culture festival.
+Sporting aficionados cannot help but be moved by the power and passion of a rugby match when watched in the Principality Stadium or the pageantry at the crowning of the Bard at the Urdd arts and culture festival.